ba-st/Willow/docs/FAQ.md

 1. How to avoid the `AssertionFailed: The identifier was never assigned` error?

-  This error is raised when you're asking to some component its `identifier` but it's not available (probably because the component was still not rendered).
-In case the rendering would happen at a later time and you have a canvas at hand, just tell the component to identify himself in it.
+  This error is raised when you're asking to some component its `identifier`, but it's not available (probably because the component hasn't been rendered yet).
+In case the rendering will happen later, and you have a canvas available, you should order the component to identify itself in that canvas.

   For example
   ```smalltalk